barbiani/slib-tools/decode-serial-csv/README.md

 # Use cases and examples

-For now, please see the XXXX for an article covering the use of this tool.
+For now, please see [this article](https://lowerstrata.net/post/serial-tracing/) covering the use of this tool.
 `testdata/` contains some example files that can be used for testing and verification.